Custom plugins

 # go install will put the binary in $GOPATH/bin/$GOOS_$GOARCH/.
 The mv command copies

-# the binary to /go/bin so subsequent steps do not fail when copying from the builder.
+# the binary to /go/bin so subsequent steps don't fail when copying from the builder.

 RUN mv /go/bin/linux_amd64/* /go/bin || true